Disorderly Conduct

-Disorderly conduct is a general offense that can be applied to many violations.
+Disorderly conduct is a general offense that can be applied to many actions that the police will deem criminal violations.
 There is a really good chance that you weren’t even aware that you were violating the law when you were charged with this offense.

-Despite the fact that this offense isn’t considered a violent crime, you can still spend time in jail for it.
-As a matter of fact, a conviction of disorderly conduct can land you in jail for 6 months along with fines.
-Also, if convicted you may have to disclose the information on job applications and housing agreements for years to come.
+Despite the fact that this offense isn’t considered a violent crime, you can still spend time in jail for it, although a jail sentence is rare.
+A conviction of disorderly conduct can land you in jail for 6 months along with fines.
+Also, if convicted, you may have to disclose the information on job applications and housing agreements for years to come.
+And it will appear on criminal background checks that could limit your future opportunities without you even knowing it.

 So, while you may not think the disorderly conduct conviction is very serious, it is definitely something you want to try and avoid.
 Call me today so we can discuss your case and the options available to you.